rhc07/rhc07/README.md

 ### 👨🏾‍💻 Projects I have worked on:

 - **Bank Tech Test** ([Repo](https://github.com/rhc07/bank-tech-test)) - Mocks the basic functionalities of a bank account.
 Built in Ruby.
-- **Thermostat** ([Repo](https://github.com/rhc07/thermostat.js)) - A simple thermostat app that uses an API to display the current weather conditions around the world.
-Built using JS & JQuery.
+- **Restaurant Finder** ([Repo](https://github.com/rhc07/just-eat-api)) - A simple application that uses the Just Eat Public API to display the restaurants in your area.
 - **Cookwars** ([Backend](https://github.com/joneslee111/final-project-backend) & [Frontend](https://github.com/raf-swiderski/final-project-frontend)) - A gaming app that teaches you to cook by gaining points and levelling up.
 Built using React, Node.js, Express & PostgreSQL.